 Your destination this morning is the fishing village of Cleggan.
 This is the departure point for the ferry to Inishbofin island, your destination for tonight.
 Your cycle route will take you from Clifden along the Sky Road which offers panoramic sea views across the Atlantic with dropping rugged coastlines beneath you.
 Pausing at the vantage points you will be able to see all of Clifden Bay and its many islands stretching out before you.
 You will then follow the Bog Road across areas of native peatland to reach the village of Cleggan.

 The journey to Inishbofin is approximately 40 minutes.
 The island is peppered with ancient sites, including the ruins of Cromwell's promontory fort and gaol, set high above the crashing waves at the entrance to the island's harbor.
 Today the island has a population of about 200 people.
 Its meandering laneways, soft, sandy beaches and old stone walls contribute to the feeling of stepping back in time.
 Enjoy a different pace of life on the island tonight.

 Day 4: Inishbofin – Renvyle Peninsula (13 miles/20 km)

 After a morning on the island you will catch the ferry back to the mainland and Cleggan Pier where you will continue your cycle around the west coast.
 Your destination today is the beautiful and historic Renvyle Peninsula.
-Travelling quiet back roads, you will pass through Letterfrack, home of the Connemara National Park.
+Traveling quiet back roads, you will pass through Letterfrack, home of the Connemara National Park.
 Then your journey will take you to the Renvyle Peninsula which is steeped in history and archaeological sites and is renowned for its pristine sandy beaches and spectacular vistas of the Twelve Bens mountain range.

 Overnight in Renvyle